CenterAdvancedAnalytics/centeradvancedanalytics.github.io/_posts/2024-05-29-genetic-algorithms.md

 ## Genetic Algorithms
-Genetic algorithms are used in the world of artificial intelligence as practical tools for solving nonlinear optimization problems that operate in a very large search space.
+*Genetic algorithms are used in the world of artificial intelligence as practical tools for solving nonlinear optimization problems that operate in a very large search space.
 They are easy to explain, simple to implement, and extremely useful for solving real-world practical problems.
-Here, we explain how they work with two examples in Python.
+Here, we explain how they work with two examples in Python.*

 ### 1. Basic Concepts
-An optimization problem, whatever it may be, is formulated by considering the following components: i) an objective function, which is to be maximized or minimized; ii) a set of control variables, whose selection of values allows achieving the optimum of the objective function; and iii) a set of constraints on the control variables.
-The set of values that the control variables can take without violating any constraints is known as the feasible set.
+An optimization problem, whatever it may be, is formulated by considering the following components: i) **an objective function**, which is to be maximized or minimized; ii) a set of **control variables**, whose selection of values allows achieving the optimum of the objective function; and iii) a set of constraints on the control variables.
+The set of values that the control variables can take without violating any constraints is known as the **feasible set**.

 One way to solve any optimization problem is brute force.
 That is, by testing candidate solutions in the feasible set and selecting the one that achieves the best performance when evaluated against the objective function.

-Example 1.
-Consider the problem of minimizing the function (x − 3)² + (y − 7)² for positive values of x and y such that x + y ≤ 10.
-The objective function is f(x, y) = (x − 3)² + (y − 7)², the control variables are x and y, and the constraints on these variables are x ≥ 0, y ≥ 0, and x + y ≤ 10.
+**Example 1.** *Consider the problem of minimizing the function (x − 3)² + (y − 7)² for positive values of x and y such that x + y ≤ 10.
+The objective function is f(x, y) = (x − 3)² + (y − 7)², the control variables are x and y, and the constraints on these variables are x ≥ 0, y ≥ 0, and x + y ≤ 10.*

 In mathematical terms, this problem is nothing more than

+**image1goeshere**

-In this case, the objective function is not linear, and finding its solution is not immediate for someone without basic knowledge of calculus.
+*In this case, the objective function is not linear, and finding its solution is not immediate for someone without basic knowledge of calculus.
 Under these circumstances, it is reasonable to use the brute force method.
 To do this, we randomly select some values for the pair (x, y), say {(1, 6), (5, 3), (−1, 9)}, and check if they belong to the feasible set.
 In this case, the first two candidates meet the constraints while the third one does not, so the pair (−1, 9) is discarded, and thus we define S = {(1, 6), (5, 3)} as the set of feasible candidate solutions.
 Finally, we evaluate each solution in S to see which one gives us the smallest value.
 In this case, f(1, 6) = 5 is the best solution, since f(5, 3) = 20 > 5.
 Of course, nothing guarantees that this solution corresponds to the global minimum.
-In fact, the argument that minimizes f(x, y) in the feasible space is (3, 7).
+In fact, the argument that minimizes f(x, y) in the feasible space is (3, 7).*

 A genetic algorithm is an intelligent way to apply the brute force method, using a “bio-inspired” strategy to probe values.
 In this sense, it is an algorithm that recursively explores the feasible space, using information from the solutions obtained in the previous step to generate new solutions.
 It is bio-inspired because it resembles the procreation mechanism of biological organisms.
 From this perspective, the parents (previous solutions) produce offspring (current solutions) under certain crossover rules (combination of solutions) and mutation (alterations of the current solutions).

 Next, we will delve deeper into the optimization process using the Python programming language.
 We will see how to build a genetic algorithm step by step, defining the key functions and the necessary parameters for its execution.
 To structure the presentation, we will provide two examples.

 ### 2. An Algebraic Function
 #### 2.1 Problem Setup
 We start the algorithm by creating a class and initializing its key parameters.
-The constructor receives the bounds where the quadratic function will be minimized (bounds), the population size (population_size), the number of generations to be executed (num_generations), the crossover rate (crossover_rate), and the mutation rate (mutation_rate).
+The constructor receives the bounds where the quadratic function will be minimized (**bounds**), the population size (**population_size**), the number of generations to be executed (**num_generations**), the crossover rate (**crossover_rate**), and the mutation rate (**mutation_rate**).
 Finally, two lists are created to store the best fitness value and the best individual of each generation.
 ```python
 def __init__(self, bounds, population_size=100, num_generations=100,
 crossover_rate=0.9, mutation_rate=0.1):